TritonDataCenter/lx-brand-image-tests/README.md

 # lx-brand-image-tests

-These are the [Serverspec](http://serverspec.org) tests used to validate lx-beand images.
+These are the [Serverspec](http://serverspec.org) tests used to validate lx-brand images.

 ## Installation and Setup